smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 ===============================================================================

 These two options don't compete with one another.
 They complement one another.
 You can happily do them both at the same time.
-They shift what you will emphasize.
+Emphasizing shifts what to prioritize when improving your deployment pipeline.

-By applying both approaches at the same time you increase you odds of having great releases.
+By applying both approaches together, you increase your odds of having great releases.
 You can ship more.
 You will have higher confidence in each release.
-The closer you get to a golden master branch you will have many last known good builds to choose from.
+The closer you get to a Golden Master branch you will have many Last Known Good builds to choose from.

 The more thorough your automated validation, the more confidence you have in each build you make.
+Reduce the overhead and effort for each release.
+Keep improving your releases and try Continuous Delivery or Continuous Deployment.

-Choose the best of each approach you want to apply to your deployment pipeline.
+Choose the best from each approach and apply it to your deployment pipeline.
 Then get to work shipping great software.

 [preflights]: {% post_url 2015-09-29-preflights-changed-our-world %}